List of DC Comics characters: C: Crusher Crock

+Pieter Cross

+Able Crown

+Able Crown is a fictional character appearing in American comic books published by DC Comics.

+Able Crown was the leader of the Burnley Town Massive gangs of Gotham City who ended up being double-crossed and killed by Ra's al Ghul.

+Able Crown in other media

+Able Crown appears in The Penguin, portrayed by Leon Addison Brown.
+This version worked under Oz Cobb before he is killed by his second-in-command Victor Aguilar.

 Crush

+Crush is a fictional character appearing in American comic books published by DC Comics.

 Xiomara Rojas was born to an unknown human mother and Czarnian bounty hunter Lobo.
 Mysteriously, she crash-landed in the middle of the Burning Man festival in the Black Rock Desert wrapped in a sentient chain known as Obelus.
-Obelus wouldn't allow her to be touched, until she was discovered by the couple David and Lisa Rojas, who would adopt the child.
+Obelus would not allow her to be touched, until she was discovered by the couple David and Lisa Rojas, who would adopt the child.
 The family would homeschool Xiomara, and would move a lot due to their debts and legal issues.

 After seeing a report of Lobo fighting Superman, she immediately recognized her true father.
 She confronted her adopted parents, who had previously told her that her birth parents were superheroes protecting the universe.
 She ran away, and after being attacked by white supremacists at a gas station, returned to find her mobile home burnt to the ground, with her parents dead and Obelus missing.

 She began to fight in illegal rings, where she took the name Crush.
 She was then approached by Robin, who invited her to the Teen Titans.
 She accepted, believing Robin could help her solve her parents' murder.

 After the Teen Titans were enrolled as students in the newly formed Titans Academy, Crush quits the team after feeling she has no place in the school.

 After leaving the Teen Titans, Crush would travel space to hunt for her father's bounty and confront him.

-By the events of Dark Crisis, Crush has seemingly rejoined the Teen Titans.
+By the events of "Dark Crisis", Crush has seemingly rejoined the Teen Titans.

+Crush in other media

+Crush will appear in the upcoming series Starfire!.

+Jessica Cruz

+Cryonic Man

+Cryonic Man is a fictional character appearing in American comic books published by DC Comics.

+Philip (last name unknown) and his wife, Melissa, were cryogenically frozen in the 1940s as part of an experiment that would allow them to escape a potential apocalypse.
+Philip, Melissa, and several other people remained frozen for four decades before being released in the 1980s.
+Philip realizes that Melissa and everyone else who was frozen has died, but their minds were preserved in the machine.
+Philip becomes the supervillain Cryonic Man in an attempt to create new bodies for his companions, but is thwarted by the Outsiders.
+He is murdered by his frozen companions when they learn the truth about their deaths and Philip's activities.

+Cryonic Man in other media

+Cryonic Man appears in Justice League Adventures #12 as a member of the Cold Warriors.